recursion-ninja/personal-website/blog/perm-parser.md

 ### Modified computational tree of `example`

-Below is a parital rendering of a computational tree which yields the requested semantics for `permMany` and `permSome`.
+Below is a partial rendering of a computational tree which yields the requested semantics for `permMany` and `permSome`.
 Likely the first noticeable feature of the computation tree is that it is infinite.
-Any permutation parser containing `permMany` or `permSome` will necissarily produce a computation tree containing an infinite recursive progression of  branching subtrees.
+Any permutation parser containing `permMany` or `permSome` will necessarily produce a computation tree containing an infinite recursive progression of  branching subtrees.

 ![General computational tree of the `example` parser](data/img/perm-parser-03.png)